-Join Sally Norred for an in-depth discussion in this video Scheduling your webinar, part of Webinar Fundamentals.
+Join Sally Norred for an in-depth discussion in this video Scheduling your webinar, part of Learning to Run Webinars.

 - Take care to ensure that people…can attend your webinar event.…Make sure to schedule a time and date for your webinar…that your presenters, production team,…and target audience can easily attend.…If possible, poll your target audience in advance…to see what dates and times will be best for them.…Make sure that the date and time you select…and advertise works for all your presenters,…your guest speakers, and for your production team.…Tuesdays, Wednesdays, and Thursdays are usually best…for maximizing webinar attendance.…Do no schedule webinars close to…a major holiday or a long weekend.…